LieberInstitute/spatial_DG_lifespan/README.md

 ## Study Design

 As a quick overview, the data presented here is from hippocampus (HPC) that spans nine spatial domains plus white matter for a total of sixteen subjects.
-Each dissection of DLPFC was designed to center the granular cell layer to well represent the DG.
+Each dissection of HPC was designed to center the granular cell layer to well represent the DG.
 Using this web application you can explore the spatial expression of known genes such as NCDN.

 <img src="https://github.com/LieberInstitute/spatial_DG_lifespan/blob/main/img/study_design.png" width="1000px" align="left" />